ablil/spring-starter/README.md

 If email properties are not set on `application-*.yaml` files, the application can run without them.

 For local environment, [mailtrap](mailtrap.io) is used a sandbox to capture all sent emails to debug and inspect them (do NOT forget to you update mail server credentials).

+### Actuator

+Spring actuator is accessible only for admin user, and it is secured with basic authentication, make sure to change the default password through configuration property
+**app.audit.password**

+`/actuator/health` is public and can be accessed without authentication.